 Each diocese shall be entitled to one clerical member and one lay member selected according to individual diocesan canons and each member shall have a single voice and vote.

 Section 1.
 Organization

-a.
+d.
 Each diocese shall be a defined geographic entity.
-Provision for non geographical diocese may be made by a vote of the House of Bishops.
+Provision for non-geographical Provinces or dioceses may be made by a vote of the House of Bishops.

-c.
-Each diocese shall have its own bishop, canons, and provide for a chancellor, treasurer, secretary and a diocesan court.
+f.
+Each Province and diocese shall have its own bishop, canons, and provide for a chancellor, treasurer, secretary and a diocesan court.

 g.
 A Chapter House of a Religious Order may be dissolved by petition of a majority of the members of a Religious Order, if that petition is presented to an Annual or Special Synod or House of Bishops Meeting and is adopted by that body.

 h.
 No diocese or Religious Order may be dissolved without the consent of a majority of its parishes and the Archbishop, in the case of a diocese; or without the approval of a majority of its members and the Abbot Gen., in the case of a Religious Order.

 i.
 At the request of a majority of the parishes of a diocese, one diocese may be combined with another diocese, if that is agreeable to the other diocese; in that case, The Archbishop, with the concurrence of the House of Bishops, will determine appropriate assignment of the Bishop and suffragan of the combined diocese.